ananyagrwl/whisper_walls_frontend/README.md

 5. Post Display and Anonymous behaviour: The Posts are displayed anonymously, ie without revealing the identity of the sender.
 6. Deleting Post: Each Post card contains a feature of delete post, and a pop up will appear asking for the confirmation.
 This is handled in Firebase.

 3) Responsiveness:
 •	The website is completely responsive and can be used in your smart phones.

+4) Deployemnt : Vercel is used for deploying both frontend and backend.

 ** How to use ?
 1. Login with email or password or directly with google.